Broncos GM George Paton Has a Message for Teddy Bridgewater Doubters

 Since the New England Patriots released Cam Newton and appointed first-round draft choice Mac Jones as their starting quarterback, sections of Broncos Country have questioned the decision to draft cornerback Patrick Surtain II, who went six picks prior at ninth overall.

-“Obviously you want the best player, you want the best player but you want the best person, the best worker, all the intangibles but if he doesn’t fit what you’re doing on offense or defense it’s not going to help the player [and] it’s not going to help your team,” Paton remarked.
+“Obviously you want the best player, you want the best player but you want the best person, the best worker, all the intangibles but if he doesn’t fit what you’re doing on offense or defense it’s not going to help the player [and] it’s not going to help your team,” Paton told Nick and Cecil.

 “Fit is huge.
 Sometimes guys are so talented they can play in any scheme, those are the guys you want.
 The Surtain [II’s] of the world, Justin Simmons’ of the world, Javonte Williams’ of the world, those guys will fit in any scheme.
 You know, you have to be really careful you can’t just get the best player, you have to get the best player for your team.”